rdturnermtl/bbo_challenge_starter_kit/README.md

 pysot_0.2.3_8cae841    81.11426
 ```

+It produces a lot of log output as it runs, that is normal.
 The first argument gives the *folder of the optimizer* to run, while the second argument gives the number of *repeated trials* for each problem.
 Set the repeated trials as large as possible within your computational budget.
 For finer grain control over which experiments to run, use the Bayesmark commands directly.